 In contrast, target costing derives an “allowable” product cost by first carrying out market research to predict what the market segment is willing to pay for the desired product with the specific characteristics.
 Subtracting the desired profit margin set by the management from the predicted selling price, the maximum target cost is arrived at.
 This target cost is then compared to an expected product cost, and if it is higher than the expected product cost, the company has several options.

-First, to lower costs, the product design and/or the engineering process can be changed.
-This is carried out by all the member of the planning team (the suppliers, design, engineering, and production and marketing department) who will investigate the need and cost each component.
-The entire member will work together instead of going through various departments sequentially to reduce cost.
+First, to decrease costs, the product design and/or the engineering process might be altered.
+This is carried out by all the members of the planning team (the suppliers, design, engineering, and production and marketing department) who will analyse the necessity and cost of each component.
+The entire member will work collectively instead of passing through several departments sequentially to minimise costs.

-When the target cost reached, standards can be set and product will then enter the manufacturing phase.
-Secondly, the management might consider accepting a less –than desired profit margin.
-This will depend on the numerical difference between expected cost and target cost.
-If the target cost is slightly higher than the expected cost, a slightly lower profit margin will be feasible.
+When the desired cost is attained, standards may be defined and the product will then begin the manufacturing phase.
+Secondly, the management could contemplate accepting a smaller –than desired profit margin.
+This will rely on the numerical difference between projected cost and goal cost.
+If the goal cost is somewhat higher than the projected cost, a slightly smaller profit margin will be achievable.